kheeklab/privacyidea-docker/README.md

-# PrivacyIdea Docker Image
+# PrivacyIDEA Docker Image

-This is a build environment to build a docker image for privacyIDEA base on [official Python image](https://hub.docker.com/_/python) and [PrivacyIDEA](https://github.com/privacyidea/privacyidea)
+This is a build environment to build a docker image for privacyIDEA based on [official Python image](https://hub.docker.com/_/python) and [PrivacyIDEA](https://github.com/privacyidea/privacyidea)

 **Disclaimer**: The respective trademarks mentioned in the offering are owned by the respective companies.
-We do not provide commercial license of any of these products.
-This listing has an open source license. privacyIDEA is run and maintained by NetKnights, that is a completely and separate project from Khalibre.
+We do not provide a commercial license for any of these products.
+This listing has an open-source license. privacyIDEA is run and maintained by NetKnights, which is a complete and separate project from Khalibre.

 ## The image
-The docker image is a self contained Debain with privacyIDEA and NGINX installed, which will run on every distribution.
+The docker image is a self-contained Debian with privacyIDEA and NGINX installed, which will run on every distribution.

 ## Building